Scott River

 V

-Class V. Shallow entrance right-of-center.
+Class V. Scout on the right.
+Shallow entrance right-of-center.
 There are several large waves/holes at the bottom of this rapid.
-They are generally friendlier on the left-hand side if you are able to ferry across.
+Standard run at the final drop is far right.
 Just below is Tompkins Creek Rapid – be sure to pick up swimmers if you have them here.

 River Left.
 McCarthy Creek enters the Scott River from the left-hand side